talhaamir4130/interview-test/README.md

 * Use _Express_ to setup the server.
 * There will be a million ways to do this, so the way you choose to do it will be looked at carefully.
+* Fork this repository, do your work, and once the code is done, share your repository link in a reply to the original email.

  ## WHAT WE ARE LOOKING FOR
 * The _approach_ you take to solve the problems.